bibhistctxt/bibhistctxt.github.io/_posts/2023-01-01-black-obelisk-journey-from-nimrud-to-london.md

 After a few days poking around, he set up camp – you can see it on the following map, very close to the mound of Nimrud where he was excavating.

-{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/03_map_layards_hut.jpg" caption="Layard's map of Nimrud - note the Tigris river, Layard's campsite, and ancient Nimrud." %}
+{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/03_map_layards_hut.jpg" caption="An early map of Nimrud - note the Tigris river, Layard's campsite, and ancient Nimrud.
+Felix Jones, 'Vestiges of Assyria, sheet 2d shewing the positions and plan of the ancient cities of Nimrud and Selamiyeh' (1855)." %}

 For several months he and the local workmen he’d hired for the job made great progress, focusing mainly in a couple of areas – excavating what are now known as the North-West and South-West palaces.
 He also opened experimental trenches all over the mound[^5] and found some pretty awesome stuff in them too.

-{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/04_general_plan_layard_excavations.jpg" caption="General Plan - Excavation of Nimrud." %}
+{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/04_general_plan_layard_excavations.jpg" caption="'General Plan of Excavation of Nimroud' - Austen Henry Layard, Nineveh and its Remains, ed.
+H. W. F. Saggs (New York: Praeger, 1970), Plan 1." %}

 One of these experimental trenches was dug in the “central area” of the mound, marked ‘J’ on Layard’s maps: